pantheon-systems/documentation/source/_docs/terminus/plugins/create.md

 [https://github.com/pantheon-systems/terminus/blob/master/CONTRIBUTING.md](https://github.com/pantheon-systems/terminus/blob/master/CONTRIBUTING.md)

 ## Plugin Versioning
-Terminus follows semantic versioning.
+Terminus follows [semantic versioning](http://semver.org/).
 We recommend adopting TERMINUS.MAJOR.MINOR for plugin versioning.

 Given a version number TERMINUS.MAJOR.MINOR, increment the:

-- TERMINUS version when is compatible with a new MAJOR version of Terminus,
+- TERMINUS version when the plugin is compatible with a new MAJOR version of Terminus,
 - MAJOR version when you break functionality in a backwards-compatible manner, and
 - MINOR version when you make backwards-compatible bug fixes.